 Since 1943, Rotarians the world over have followed a foundation or code of ethics called 'The Four-Way Test' in their business, personal and community lives.
 Now translated into over 100 languages, the 'Four-Way Test' is as follows:

-Sturminster Newton Rotary is an exceptionally fun, friendly and welcoming club working tirelessly to change lives and we welcome all prospective new members.
+Sturminster Newton Rotary is a fun, friendly and welcoming club working to change lives and we welcome all prospective new members.
 If you would like to find out more about becoming a Rotarian, please contact the club Membership Oficer, using the 'contact' form in the link on the top navigation bar.